Microsoft FastTrack for Azure

 What is FastTrack for Azure?

-No. FastTrack for Azure is an investment from Microsoft to help customers develop and deploy Azure services and solutions.
+FastTrack for Azure is available at no cost for eligible customers.
+It’s an investment from Microsoft to help customers develop and deploy Azure services and solutions.

 To qualify, you must meet all of the following criteria:

-- Be located in one of the countries/regions where FastTrack is available.
+- Be in a region where FastTrack for Azure is available.

 - Have an active paid Azure subscription.